 There are three student lounges (The Owl’s Nest, The Green Lounge and the Nipissing University Student Union Recreation Lounge) with additional lounge and fireplace space in each of the two cafeterias.

 In addition, there is the Enji Giigdoyang student lounge and sacred space.
 A new multi-faith room for meditation, reflection or prayer will open soon.

-Outdoors the University has two tipis for experiential learning, sitting areas around the pond and 20 kilometers of hiking trials.
+Outdoors the University has two tipis for experiential learning, sitting areas around the pond and 20 kilometres of hiking trials.

 Within the first few hours of my placement, I was helping write a proposal for funding for the agency that I am working at.
 I believe that this truly shows the confidence that Community Partners have with the Social Work Department.
 In my practicum experience, I have been able to see how theories that were once abstract are applied and how these “lenses” are used to view many different situations.